 Supporting Inclusion through Intergenerational Partnerships (SIIP) is a 5-year (2019-2024) project at the Schlegel-UW Research Institute for Aging (RIA) to promote social inclusion among community-dwelling older adults living with dementia, and their care partners, in Waterloo Region, Ontario.

-Through funding provided by the Government of Canada’s New Horizons for Seniors Program, SIIP will support community organizations to develop sustainable intergenerational partnerships.
+Through funding provided by the Government of Canada’s New Horizons for Seniors Program, SIIP supports community organizations to develop sustainable intergenerational partnerships.

 SIIP Project Components

 Stakeholders in Waterloo Region were invited to submit proposals for funding to expand or create new intergenerational projects.

 Dementia Education for Youth

-SIIP is developing the LIVING the Dementia Journey for Young Adults e-learning program to give youth a better understanding of what dementia is, as well as different perspectives and impacts of living with dementia.
-Youth will also gain practical tools to confidently interact with older adults living with dementia through experiential learning opportunities within intergenerational programs.
+SIIP hosts the LIVING the Dementia Journey for Young Adults e-learning program to give youth a better understanding of what dementia is, as well as different perspectives and impacts of living with dementia.
+Youth also gain practical tools to confidently interact with older adults living with dementia through experiential learning opportunities within intergenerational programs.

 This program is an adaptation of the RIA’s “LIVING the Dementia Journey ”, which is an award-winning program for those who support people living with dementia.
 This program was designed with input from youth and people living with dementia to create a course that is based on current research and the personal experiences of people living with dementia, family members, and professionals.

-SIIP will pilot the program in selected schools, and then scale the program to schools across Waterloo Region.
+SIIP has run a pilot the program in selected schools, and it will now expand to schools across Waterloo Region.

 For more information about LDJ, visit livingdementia.ca.

-Through our research stream, SIIP will identify opportunities to connect with research already happening in the community.
-The project will create meaningful roles for older adults and youth to participate in research and evaluation as co-investigators.
+Through our research stream, SIIP has identified opportunities to connect with research already happening in the community.
+The project has created meaningful roles for older adults and youth to participate in research and evaluation as co-investigators.

 - The SIIP project has two core objectives related to research: